• Skip to primary navigation

 Serving suggestions

-Coconut chutney is a flavorful dip and condiment and goes well with a lot of south Indian dishes like idli, dosa, appam, uttapam, and upma.
+Coconut chutney is a flavorful dip and condiment and goes well with a lot of South Indian breakfast dishes like idli, dosa, appam, uttapam, and upma.
 It can also be served as an accompaniment with snacks or appetizers like fritters, kebabs, cutlets, and other finger foods.

 Coconut chutney served in a bowl.